CLOSED CHURCHES WITHIN THE

 Directions:

-The town of Stoddartsville stood
+The town of Stoddartsville

-River.
-Immediately north of the Lehigh
+Lehigh River.
+Immediately north of the

-Easton – Wilkes-Barre turnpike.
-Turn
+the old Easton – Wilkes-Barre turnpike.

-north and go 40 yards.
-The church is 100
+Turn north and go 40 yards.
+The

 Historic Conference: